Treatment in Custody

 - are under the influence of alcohol or drugs and cannot be roused

 - fail to respond normally to questions or conversation (not due to the influence of alcohol alone)

 - appear to the member in charge to be suffering from a mental illness or

 - otherwise appear to the member in charge to need medical attention,

 the member in charge of the station must summon a doctor unless your condition appears to require removal to a hospital.

-Medical advice will be sought if you claim to need medication relating to a heart condition, diabetes, epilepsy or other potentially serious condition.
+Medical advice will be sought if you claim to need medication relating to a heart condition, diabetes, epilepsy or another potentially serious condition.
 It may also be sought if the member in charge of the station considers it necessary because you have such medication in your possession.

 If you are removed to a hospital, the removal must be recorded.
-Any instructions given by a doctor about your medical care and steps taken to comply with the instructions should also be recorded.
+Any instructions given by a doctor about your medical care and steps to be taken to comply with the instructions should also be recorded.